SammyShaw/SammyShaw.github.io/_posts/2024-09-24-ACS-Arts-Table.md

 The trick is to copy/paste the code book to a excel file, save as a .csv, and then merge on the numeric code.

+Here is what the labels look like in the codebook:

 ![alt text](/img/posts/IPUMS_metro_codes.png)

-After copy/pasting and saving as .csv...
+After copy/pasting the first two columns and saving as a .csv...

 ``` r
 metro_labels<-read.csv("ACS PUMS/MET2013_Labels.csv")